petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 If a project can follow the two rules above without using Calkit, that's great.
-I simply want a future where most, if not all, studies ship with a single button repro pack.
+The goal is simply a future where most, if not all, studies ship with a single button repro pack.
 How we get there doesn't matter as much.

-Calkit is not a literate programming tool, though there is no reason one like Quarto can't be used in part of the pipeline.

-I don't think literate programming is the right choice for every computation in a project.
-For example, a large scale simulation on a high performance computing cluster---does it really make sense to define this along with everything else in a single document?

 ### Challenge 1: Version control